rdegges/rdegges-blog/articles/2011/devops-django-part-1-goals.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### DevOps Django - Part 1 - Goals
+Title: DevOps Django - Part 1 - Goals

-December 5 2011, 10:25 AM  by Randall Degges
+Date: 2011-12-05
+Tags: programming, devops, python, django

+![Airplane Sketch][]

-A little over a month ago I published an article ([Deploying Django][]) describing the state of [Django][] deployment.
-If you don't want to read the backstory, I'll summarize it for you here: ***deploying Django is hard***.
+A little over a month ago I [published an article][] describing the state of [Django][] deployment.
+If you don't want to read the back story, I'll summarize it for you here: *deploying Django is hard*.

 Surprisingly, my previous article drew quite a bit of attention from the Django community.
 I was fortunate enough to speak with some really brilliant people, and hear stories from lots of developers who had both good and bad experiences with deployment.
 However, the overwhelming majority of developers I spoke with all agreed: deploying Django is hard.

-Now, a lot of the "deployment problem" (as I've come to refer to it) is not directly Django's fault, but rather a side effect of working with so many technologies, services, and libraries.
+Now, a lot of the *deployment problem* (as I've come to refer to it) is not directly Django's fault, but rather a side effect of working with so many technologies, services, and libraries.
 It is only natural that building complex and performant software require sufficient deployment and administration attention in order to work well.

 After writing [Deploying Django][], I decided to embark on a personal quest to find, implement, and write about the best possible deployment strategies currently around.
 Since then, I've been extremely fortunate in that I've found what I consider to be the best possible deployment strategy for modern Django projects.

 The goal of this article series is to tell my own tale of deploying Django: what my problems were, what solutions I've found, and what problems still exist--in hopes that my experiences will help guide other Djangonauts looking for a *better way*.

-Deployment Goals
+### Deployment Goals

-To kickstart this article, I'd like to explain where I'm coming from: what I do, what I value, and what my deployment goals are--as these are all crucial to the story.
+To kick start this article, I'd like to explain where I'm coming from: what I do, what I value, and what my deployment goals are--as these are all crucial to the story.
 Everyone has different needs, and there's a good chance that your needs (and subsequently, goals) may be vastly different from mine.

 I'm the lead developer at a small telecommunications startup in the USA.
 My company builds various telephony services, all of which are free for personal usage.
-For more than a year, I was the sole technical employee, responsible for:
+For more than a year, I was the sole technical employee, responsible
+for:

 -   Building our products.
 -   Building our architecture.
 -   Scaling our services.

-Note: I'm still responsible for all of the above, but we've expanded a bit so I'm no longer alone =)
+**NOTE**: I'm still responsible for all of the above, but we've expanded a bit so I'm no longer alone =)

 As we're a small tech company, our primary concern is productivity.
 Our revenue is directly related to the amount of bugs we fix and features we add, so it is in our best interest to free up as much engineering time as possible so that we can focus on adding value to our users' lives.

 What this means for my company is that we greatly value devops work.
-Any pieces of our infrastructure that we can automate and scale through code are infintely valuable to us, as they free up engineering time in the long run, giving us more time to make an impact in our product.
+Any pieces of our infrastructure that we can automate and scale through code are infinitely valuable to us, as they free up engineering time in the long run, giving us more time to make an impact in our product.

 In an perfect world, as a developer, I should be able to: